godly-devotion/charge-limiter/README.md

 This app modifies a parameter called `BCLM` (presumably "Battery Charge Level Max") in the SMC which limits the charge of the battery to a set value.
 It also modifies a parameter called `BFCL` ("Battery Final Charge Level") which controls the MagSafe LED indicator light to display the correct status.

-The source code can be viewed by opening `src/Charge Limiter.scptd` in Apple's Script Editor.
+The source code can be viewed by opening `src/Charge Limiter.app` in Apple's Script Editor.
 It is written in Javascript Application Scripting (or JXA).

-The companion `smcutil` binary (located under `src/Charge Limiter.scptd/Contents/Resources`) was copied from [this repository](https://github.com/sicreative/BatteryStatusShow/blob/master/BatteryStatusShow/smcutil).
+The companion `smcutil` binary (located under `src/Charge Limiter.app/Contents/Resources`) was copied from [this repository](https://github.com/sicreative/BatteryStatusShow/blob/master/BatteryStatusShow/smcutil).
 The source code for `smcutil` is also available there.

 ## Releases